How to Spot a Counterfeit Morgan Silver Dollar

 Why Morgan Dollars Are the Most Counterfeited US Coin

-The counterfeiting economics are simple.
-A common-date Morgan dollar in circulated condition sells for $25 to $35.
-A key-date like an 1893-S in Fine condition sells for $500,000 or more at auction.
-Even mid-range semi-key dates — an 1889-CC, an 1893-O — routinely bring $1,000 to $10,000 depending on grade.
-That price range, combined with mass market familiarity (everyone has seen a Morgan dollar, or thinks they have), makes this coin the perfect target.
+The economics are brutal.
+A common-date Morgan in circulated condition moves for $25 to $35.
+An 1893-S in Fine condition?
+Half a million at auction, sometimes more.
+Mid-range semi-keys — an 1889-CC, an 1893-O — routinely pull $1,000 to $10,000 depending on grade.
+That spread, combined with the fact that nearly everyone has seen a Morgan dollar or thinks they have, makes this the perfect target for counterfeiters.

-The United States Mint produced over 500 million Morgan dollars between 1878 and 1921.
-Five mint facilities struck them.
-The combination of multiple mint marks, multiple dates, and wildly different survival rates between issues means that the same coin design exists in versions worth $30 and versions worth $300,000.
-Counterfeiters exploit that by altering dates and mintmarks on genuine low-value coins, or by producing outright fakes of the most desirable issues.
+The Mint struck over 500 million Morgan dollars between 1878 and 1921 across five facilities.
+Multiple mintmarks, multiple dates, wildly different survival rates between issues — the same basic design exists in versions worth $30 and versions worth $300,000.
+Counterfeiters exploit that gap by altering dates and mintmarks on genuine low-value coins, or just producing outright fakes of the most desirable issues from scratch.

-Modern counterfeits primarily originate from manufacturing operations in China, specifically in and around Shenzhen.
-These aren’t crude cast fakes.
-They’re die-struck, correctly sized, and sometimes silver-plated.
-A casual inspection won’t catch them.
-You need a systematic approach.
+Modern counterfeits primarily originate from manufacturing operations around Shenzhen, China.
+These aren’t crude cast pieces.
+They’re die-struck, correctly sized, sometimes silver-plated.
+A casual glance won’t catch them.
+You need a system.

 The Weight and Diameter Test — First Gate